Infinite circle packings on surfaces with conical singularities: Preliminaries

-Given a circle $C$ in a circle packing $\mathcal P$, the collection of circles adjacent to $C$ forms a flower.
-Moreover, if the circle packing $\mathcal P$ has degree bounded by $d$, then every flower in $\mathcal P$ has degree at most $d$.
-We are interested in bounds on the radius of a circle that appears in a flower in terms of the degree and the radii of the other circles.
+Note that these definitions make sense on any surface equipped with a complex projective structure, possibly with cones and cusps.
+In the particular case that the projective structure arises from a Euclidean or hyperbolic metric, we are interested in bounds on the radius of a circle that appears in a flower in terms of the degree and the radii of the other circles.

 We start with the following upper bound, which is Lemma 5 in \cite{BS91}.
-The exact optimal value for the constant is $H_k=\ln(\sin(\pi/k)^{-1})$, which correspond to a flower in which all petals are horocyclic. \begin{lemma}[Hyperbolic Ring Lemma] Let $C_0,C_1\dots,C_k$ form a flower of center $C_0$ and degree $k$ in $\mathbb H^2$.
-Let $R_0$ be the (hyperbolic) radius of $C_0$.
+The exact optimal value for the constant is $H_k=\ln(\sin(\pi/k)^{-1})$, which correspond to a flower in which all petals are horocyclic. \begin{lemma} Let $C,C_1\dots,C_k$ form a flower of center $C$ and degree $k$ in $\mathbb H^2$.
+Let $R_0$ be the (hyperbolic) radius of $C$.
 Then there exists a constant $H_k>0$ depending only on $k$ such that $R_0\leq H_k$.
-Moreover if $k_1<k_2$ then $H_{k_1}<H_{k_2}$. \end{lemma}
+Moreover, the constants can be chosen such that if $k_1<k_2$ then $H_{k_1}<H_{k_2}$. \end{lemma}

 The next statement is the classical Ring Lemma from \cite{RS87}.
 The exact value of the constant $E_k$ has been obtained in \cite{HA88}.
 We will not need the exact value, but only the fact that $0<E_k<1$.